Toussaint Charbonneau: Lewis and Clark Expedition

 Charbonneau, however, did make several contributions to the success of the expedition.
-He was helpful when the expedition encountered French trappers from Canada and he served as a cook; his recipe for boudin blanc (a sausage made from bison meat) was praised by several members of the party.
-Additionally, his skill in striking a bargain came in handy when the expedition acquired much-needed horses at the Shoshone encampment.
+He was helpful when the expedition encountered French trappers from Canada as he shared their language.
+He also was the cook for the expedition.
+Several members of the party praised his boudin blanc, a boiled and fried sausage made from bison meat.
+Additionally, his skill in striking a bargain came in handy when the expedition was in strong need for horses and was at a Shoshone encampment, the people of his wives.

 Charbonneau and his family stayed with the Lewis and Clark expedition until August 1806.
 He was paid $500.33, plus a horse and a lodge, for his nineteen months with the expedition.
 In addition to the payment, William Clark wrote a parting letter to Charbonneau, inviting a continued relationship.
 He even asked if it was possible for Jean Baptiste to stay with the expedition to be raised by Clark.